frzng/syslinavinici.cz/en_GB/_md_pages/implementation-of-measures.md

 permalink: /projects/implementation-of-measures
 image: /media/DSCN0196_610.JPG
 description: >-
-  Implementation of selected measures from the rescue programme for the European souslik in South Moravia
+  This project, based in South Moravia, focused on the implementation of four key measures for the European souslik: monitoring beyond the scope of regular annual monitoring, demographic study of a selected population, analysis of population viability and public awareness.
 listed: true
 position: 3
 layout: two_columns_page